 Cyber security has become an increasingly problematic issue for issuers and businesses in Canada and around the world, including CubicFarms.
 Cyber-attacks against organizations of all sizes are increasing in sophistication and are often focused on financial fraud, compromising sensitive data for inappropriate use or disrupting business operations.
 A cyber incident is considered to be any adverse event that threatens the confidentiality, integrity or availability of CubicFarms' information resources.
 More specifically, a cyber-incident is an intentional attack or an unintentional event that can include gaining unauthorized access to information systems to disrupt operations, corrupt data or steal confidential information.
 As CubicFarms' reliance on technology has increased, so have the risks posed to its systems.
-CubicFarms' primary risks that could directly result from the occurrence of a cyber incident include operational interruption, damage to its reputation, damage to CubicFarms' business relationships, disclosure of confidential information costs, loss of revenue, additional regulatory scrutiny and litigation.
+CubicFarms' primary risks that could directly result from the occurrence of a cyber incident include operational interruption, damage to its reputation, damage to CubicFarms' business relationships, disclosure of confidential information regarding its employees and third parties with whom CubicFarms interacts, and may result in negative consequences, including remediation costs, loss of revenue, additional regulatory scrutiny and litigation.
 CubicFarms has implemented processes, procedures and controls to help mitigate these risks, but these measures, as well as its increased awareness of a risk of a cyber-incident, do not guarantee that its financial results will not be negatively impacted by such an incident.